phlenoir/pz-corps-save-explorer/README.md

 python show_unit.py --help
 ```

-## How to find the offset of the first unit in a .pzsav file

 ## Finding the offset of the first unit in a `.pzsav` file

 To parse units from a Panzer Corps save file, you first need the **offset of the first unit**.